 - The employee who was killed had not received sufficient training for using the motorcycle they were riding for the purpose of their work

 In each of these examples, the employer could be directly or indirectly responsible for the accident happening.
 In such cases, the employer could be liable for damages sustained by the victim.
-Call our team for more information about workplace motorbike accident claims.
-Alternatively, please read on to learn more about different types of liability for fatal motorbike accident claims.

 A common reason for road traffic accidents in general, and for a motorbike accident claim to be made for a fatality, is when an incident is caused by a drunk driver.
 A drunk driver could be anyone operating a vehicle under the influence of alcohol.
 The same would apply to any vehicle operator who is under the influence of drugs, either recreational or medicinal.